 Here are the relative advantages and disadvantages of each solution:

-A soakaway is essentially a large hole in the ground which is filled with large and course aggregate where rain water collects and then slowly seep into the soil.
+A soakaway is essentially a large hole in the ground which is filled with large and course aggregate where rain water collects and then slowly seeps away down into the soil.

-We have a whole project on the construction of a soakaway, so we will not get into it here.
+We have a whole project on the construction of a soakaway, so we will not get into it here, but see the project for full instructions on how to build one.

 2. Absorbing Excess Runoff in a Rain Garden

-A way to think about a rain garden is that it is an open soakaway with plants planted in the top to help absorb the excess water.
-Depend on the requirement and amounts of water to deal with these can be a depression where excess water is directed which has been planted sympathetically or laid with cobbles to slow the runoff and allow it to be absorbed.
+One way to think about a rain garden is that it is an open soakaway with plants planted in the top to help absorb the excess water.

 For more information about rain gardens and how to build one, have a look at the Royal Horticultural Society website.